How to Read a Course Description

 Course Description Key

-Each course at Boise State University has a course description that consists of a 1) prefix, 2) course number, 3) title, 4) credit code, 5)semester code, 6) additional information, 7) list of requisites as well as the content description.
+Each course at Boise State University has a course description that consists of a 1) subject/prefix, 2) course number, 3) title, 4) credits, 5) semester offered, 6) additional information, 7) requisites.
 These elements of the course description are described below.

 1) Course Prefix/Subject

 - 00–99 noncredit courses that do not count toward degree requirements

 - 300–499 junior- and senior-level courses (upper-division courses)